manwar/perlweeklychallenge-club/README.md

     You should see button to create **Pull Request**.

-`Dave Cross` wrote a very detailed [**blog post**](https://dev.to/davorg/learn-enough-git-and-github-to-take-part-in-the-perl-weekly-challenge-gpm) with regard to the exposure of `git` and `GitHub` needed to start contributing.
+`Dave Cross` wrote a very detailed [**blog post**](https://dev.to/davorg/learn-enough-git-and-github-to-take-part-in-the-perl-weekly-challenge-gpm) covering the minimum knowledge of `git` and `GitHub` needed to start contributing.
 Highly Recommended.

 If you have any trouble with the above instructions then please get in touch with me anytime <mohammad.anwar@yahoo.com>.